I may get commissions for purchases made through links in this post (at no extra cost to you).

 Click and Grow is a smart garden company founded in 2009 and based out of Estonia.
 The CEO, Mattias Lepp, was inspired by NASA’s ability to grow plants in space, so he set off to design a similar plant system that would take care of plants automatically.
 He continued to work on the technology with universities worldwide before launching the product.

-Click and Grow’s smart gardens ensure that the plants have the perfect soil pH and get the most optimal amount of water, oxygen, and nutrients.
+Click and Grow’s smart gardens provide the plants with the right soil pH and the optimal amount of water, oxygen, and nutrients.

-Also, the soil pods are made of natural, renewable materials, and contains no pesticides, fungicides, hormones, or other harmful substances.
+Also, unlike most coffee pods, the plant pods are made of natural, renewable materials, and contains no pesticides, fungicides, hormones, or other harmful substances.

 Smart Gardens make it possible to grow plants 365 days a year in even the busiest of households.
 They take care of watering, light, and nutrients, while you reap the benefits.Click and Grow